 Bernard King was a scoring machine until he wrecked his knee at the peak of his powers.
 Armed with a smooth turnaround jumper that was nearly impossible to stop, King put on a show in the 1984 playoffs as he averaged 34.8 points and almost single-handedly led the New York Knicks to the conference semifinals.

-The first 75 years of the NBA can be broken down into five eras dominated by 30 icons.
 From the 1950s through the 1960s, Jerry West, Oscar Robertson, Elgin Baylor, Bob Cousy, George Mikan, Bob Pettit, Wilt Chamberlain, and Bill Russell were the pioneers.

 The immediate post-Jordan era was dominated by five players: Kobe Bryant, Shaquille O’Neal, Kevin Garnett, Dirk Nowitzki, and Duncan.
-Kobe, Shaq, and Duncan combined to win 13 NBA titles, four regular-season MVPs, and eight Finals MVPs from 1999 to 2010.
+Kobe, Shaq, and Duncan combined to win 13 NBA titles, four regular season MVPs, and eight Finals MVPs from 1999 to 2010.
 For a decade, the road to the NBA Finals went through Kobe, Shaq, and Duncan.

 LeBron took the Cavs to four straight NBA Finals but could muster just one victory in four matchups against Steph Curry’s Golden State Warriors.
 Curry led the Warriors to four championships in eight seasons — two of those championship banners were aided by the addition of Kevin Durant.

-The modern day NBA puts a premium on pace and space.
+The modern day NBA put a premium on pace and space.
 The traditional back-to-the-basket center is becoming extinct and today’s game is dominated by versatile wing players like LeBron, Durant, Kawhi Leonard, and Giannis Antetokounmpo.
 All of whom can anchor a defense like a center and initiate the offense like a point guard.
 We are now in the era of positionless basketball.

 Basketball is cyclical.
 What may be considered old school could swing back to new school.
 The next generation of players will determine what the NBA will become in 25 years when we celebrate the league’s 100th anniversary.